Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingGold is RemainGoldMedium THEN NeedGold is Medium

+IF RemainingLabor is VeryLow OR RemainingLabor is Low THEN NeedLabor is VeryHigh

 IF RemainingLabor is RemainLaborVeryHigh OR RemainingLabor is RemainLaborHigh THEN NeedLabor is VeryLow

+IF RemainingLabor is RemainLaborMedium THEN NeedLabor is Medium

 IF TechLost is TechLostHigh THEN NeedTech is VeryHigh